house NW by miyara architect office

 (left) horse-chestnut front door

-(right) door and walls of the music room, made from honeycomb structure fibre reinforced plastics
+(right) door and walls of the music room, made from honeycomb structure fiber reinforced plastics

 third level: bathroom and bedroom